Khu1027/Khu1027.github.io/_posts/2024-06-04-How-to-create-a-website-with-github-pages!.md

 <h3>4) Voila!
 Your Site is beautified</h3>

-Once you have saved/commit/pushed your changes, you're essentially done!!
+Once you have saved/commit/pushed your changes, you're essentially done!!<br/>
 Wait until GitHub has automatically deployed your website again to see your changes